A charismatic man

 Staying under the radar

 Bernie knew perfectly well the rules of the game.
 In order for his Ponzi scheme not to collapse he needed constant cash inflows.
-His fixed returns, no matter what the weather was, would ensure cash flowing on the one hand, but would act as a red flag for regulators on the other.
-Therefore, staying under the radar of regulators was crucial.
+His fixed returns, no matter what the weather was, would ensure cash flowing on the one hand, but would act as a red flag on the other.
+Therefore, staying under the radar was crucial.
 In achieving this, he had one condition he imposed on everyone: his name was not to be mentioned on any marketing material.

 He was also aware of the universal truth that people are greedy and when they make money they often turn a blind eye to irregularities.
 That’s why he had an unusual fee arrangement with his feeder funds; he didn’t charge any fees.
 For a major feeder fund the benefit could be up to $100m per annum.